Richard "Rick" "Rich" "Ricky Ticky Time Bomb" Kracich

-CROWN POINT, IN - Richard Kracich, age 64, passed away Saturday, September 24, 2022, at home with his loved ones.
+VALPARAISO, IN - Richard Kracich, age 64, passed away Saturday, September 24, 2022, at home with his loved ones by his side.

 Richard, known by most as "Rick", some as "Rich", and a few as "Ricky Ticky Time Bomb" was born in Gary, IN to Eli and Regina Kracich.
 Growing up, he developed a love for pranking his sisters and the nuns at his Catholic school.
 To their relief, in his teen years he re-channeled his energy toward Purdue Engineering and classic cars.
 This came in handy, as his Camaro was the opening line to meet his wife Lisa.
 Rick and Lisa raised two daughters together in Valparaiso, instilling values of honesty and hard work and showing them the world via Carnival cruises.